eaplatanios/jelly-bean-world/README.md

 Agents have a very simple interface.
 They have an abstract `next_move` method which should contain the decision-making logic of the agent and return the direction in which the agent has decided to move.
-They also have an abstract `save` method that users can implement to save the state of an agent to a file.
-`save` is called by Simulator whenever the simulator is saved.
+The Agent class has an abstract `save` method that users can implement to save the state of an agent to a file. `save` is called by Simulator whenever the simulator is saved.
+The Agent class also has an abstract `_load` method which is called by the Agent constructor to load the agent's state from a given filepath.

 Agents also have a private fields that store state information, such as the agent's position, current scent perception, current visual perception, etc.